TonyPaco/tonypaco-autopkg-recipes/README.md

 # tonypaco-autopkg-recipes
-Recipes for AutoPKG to import into Munki
+Recipes for AutoPKG to import into Munki, primarily used by the UW Oshkosh Macintosh Deployment Team